Pharmacy prior authorization guidelines

 Self-Administered Oncology Agents

-Weight Management GLP-1/GIP - Add-on Coverage for Riders A and B
+Weight Management GLP-1/GIP - Add-on Coverage for Weight Loss Programs

 Zurzuvae (zoranolone) Prior Authorization with Quantity Limit Criteria